-Below, please find a list of common questions and answers you may have after Hurricane Harvey related to your voter registration and the upcoming November 2017 election.
+Below, please find a list of common questions and answers you may have after Hurricane Harvey related to your voter registration and the upcoming March 2018 Primary Election.
 If you do not see your questions answered here, please feel free to contact our office at 713-274-8200 and a member of our voter registration support staff would be happy to assist you.

 Q. Where can I replace my driver’s license?